th2-net/th2-sailfish-utils/README.md

 ### 3.3.4

-+ Added converter JavaType to class in `ProtoToIMessageConverter` to improve performance
++ Added converter JavaType to the class in `ProtoToIMessageConverter` to improve performance

 ### 3.3.3

-+ Add message properties to the Sailfish IMessage from th2 proto Message
++ Added message properties to the Sailfish IMessage from th2 proto Message

 ### 3.3.1